Nevitones/javascript-patterns-training/README.md

 console.log(freakingContext.whereAmI() === freakingContext); // true
 ```
-Adding the **new** keyword, the function uses the brand new created object
+By adding the **new** keyword, the scope will be the brand new created object

 ##### Apply and Call